eric-blake/High-States-Quiz/README.md

 ### Questions and answers box:
 * This section will show the question and four possible answers.

 <img src="assets/documentation/high-states-quiz-questions-and-answers.PNG" alt="Screenshot of questions and answers box">

 ### Correct answer selected:
-* If the correct answer is selected the button will flash green three times and then remain green
+* If the correct answer is selected the button will flash green three times and then remain green.
 <img src="assets/documentation/high-states-quiz-correct-answer.PNG" alt="Screenshot of Correct answer selected:">

 ### Incorrect answer selected:
-* If the incorrect answer is selected the button will turn red and the correct answer will flash green three times
+* If the incorrect answer is selected the button will turn red and the correct answer will flash green three times.
 <img src="assets/documentation/high-states-quiz-incorrect-answer.PNG" alt="Screenshot of incorrect answer selected">

 ### Scoreboard: